What is Culture Days?

 All activities registered as part of Culture Days are to be offered as free activities.
 All Organizers volunteer their time, staff and materials.

-The activity should take place during the Culture Days weekend: September 29-October 1, 2017
+The activity should take place during the Culture Days weekend: September 28-29, 2018

-Activities registered as part of Culture Days take place during this year’s Culture Days weekend, but you do not need to have three days of activities or activities that last all day.
-Milton benefits well from a number of single one-hour participatory events on Sept 30 or Oct 1.
+Activities registered as part of Culture Days take place during this year’s Culture Days weekend, but you do not need to have activities that last all day.
+Milton benefits well from a number of single one-hour participatory events.
 If your organization already offers arts learning or outreach activities, simply schedule one of your regular events during Culture Days.

 The activity needs to be participatory